search icon

 Statement of Board Agreement

 This is the section where it’s declared that the company’s board of directors or members have convened and agreed upon the terms specified in the resolution.
 It provides context, showing that this isn’t just a solitary decision but a collective agreement.
-The statement might read something like, “The following was unanimously agreed upon by the board of directors of [Your Company’s Name] on [specific date].”
+The statement might read something like, “The following was unanimously agreed upon by the board of directors of [the Company’s Name] on [specific date].”

 Detailed List of Authorized Individuals